 - Digital Library

-Save the date!
-Cray User Group 2017 visits the Pacific Northwest for 2017.
+The Cray User Group 2017 conference will return us to the Pacific Northwest.
 Our location is downtown Redmond, WA, close to abundant activities including parks, recreation, shopping, wine country, and, of course, big brother Seattle.
-The XTreme SIG will meet on Sunday, May 07, 2017, with Tutorials on Monday, May 08, and the General Conference on Tuesday, May 09 through Thursday May 11.
+The XTreme SIG will meet on Sunday, May 7, 2017 followed by a welcome reception for all, Tutorials/BoFs on Monday, May 8, and Technical/General Sessions Tuesday, May 9 through Thursday May 11.

 As an owner or user of a Cray computer system, you are already part of an elite computing community.
 It's time to make the most of it.
 The Cray User Group invites you to become a member of the Cray User Group (CUG), and to discover the benefits of professional relationships with other Cray users around the world.